 Don’t worry, we are not going back to C-style error handling, using error codes that we need to check for by convention.
 Rather, in Scala, we are using a specific type that represents computations that may result in an exception.

 In this article, we are confining ourselves to the

-Try type that was introduced in Scala 2.10.
+Try type that was introduced in Scala 2.10 and later backported to Scala 2.9.3.
 There is also a similar type, called